Prohibited Steps Order Explained

 Can a Prohibited Steps Order be Overturned?

-If you think a Prohibited Steps Order has been made for the wrong reasons then you might wish to appeal the Court’s decision.
-However, appeals can only be made in limited circumstances and take time.
+If you think a Prohibited Steps Order has been made for the wrong reasons then you might wish to appeal the Court’s decision or apply to discharge/cancel the order.
+Appeals can only be made in limited circumstances and take time.

-If circumstances change, and a Prohibited Steps Order is no longer needed, then they can be discharged if all parties are in agreement, or if the Court considers it to be in the best interests of the child.
+If circumstances change, and a Prohibited Steps Order is no longer needed, then the order can be discharged if all parties agree, or if the Court considers it to be in the best interests of the child.

 The Court will likely approve the changes to a Prohibited Steps Order, unless the original Prohibited Steps Order had a provision (a clause) outlining that changes couldn’t be made, even with consent.